vfalconi/cache-override/README.md

 # cachebuster

-CacheBuster is an EE plugin that appends a request's filename with a timestamp and an optional string.
+An EE plugin for generating cache-busting URLs

 Requirements:
 - ExpressionEngine 2.9 (See notes below)